Ivo-jose/Ivo-jose/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 Esto estudando Java, Javascript, Typescrit
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: ele/dele
 - ⚡ Fun fact: ...
 -->